-Seller shall submit all standards and costs in U.S. units of measure (i.e. all drawings are to be dimensioned in inches).
+Seller shall submit all standards and costs in U.S. units of measure (i.e. all drawings are to be dimensioned in inches), along with a copy of all standards and costs in the native unit of measure.

 2.0 PACKAGING - BASICS